wesley4546/wesley4546/README.md

  - Python
  - Data Visualizaton

+I look forward to learning more about statistics and other psychometric methods through-out my program.

 <!--
 **wesley4546/wesley4546** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.